GitCoder052023/Dev/README.md

 db_manager.create_bulk(documents)
 ```

-# DevAuth
+# Auth_manager

 **Introduction:**

-DevAuth empowers you to easily implement user authentication and management functionalities in your Python applications.
-With its built-in security features, DevAuth streamlines user registration, login, and profile management.
+Auth_manager empowers you to easily implement user authentication and management functionalities in your Python applications.
+With its built-in security features, Auth_manager streamlines user registration, login, and profile management.

 **Key Features**
 - User Registration: Create new user accounts with usernames and passwords.